bitfinexcom/grenache-nodejs-utp/README.md

 node examples/punch_simple_servers/rpc_server_public.js
 ```

-When you now start `rpc_server_behind_nat.js` it will look up any consumers.
-It will send a UDP packet to the consumer and establish a temporary local ad-hoc routing in the NAT.
+Start `rpc_server_behind_nat.js` on your local machine behind the router now.
+It looks up possible consumers and sends a UDP packet to the consumer.
+This establishes a temporary ad-hoc routing for the service running in the home network.

 When the packet arrives at the public server, it will emit a `punch` event.
-The public server handles the events, gets and kicks its request for calculation.
+The public server handles the event and gets the IP/port from the ad-hoc routing.
+It then kicks of the request for calculation.

 ```
 node examples/punch_simple_servers/rpc_server_behind_nat.js